-CSEC victims continue to be vulnerable due to gaps in the laws.
+Domestic minor sex trafficking victims are vulnerable due to gaps in the laws.
 Perpetrators of commercial sex offenses may assert a defense that the minor consented.
-Prostitution offenses are not limited in application to adults and do not identify a minor engaged in prostitution as a victim of sex trafficking.
-No laws expressly identify a CSEC victim as a victim, leaving open the possibility that victims can enter the justice system as delinquents and no specific protective provisions are statutorily mandated for them.
-However, a victim found to be abused or neglected-defined to include being a victim of the crime of sexual performance by children but not including human trafficking or other CSEC crimes-might receive protection through child protective services.
+Prostitution offenses are not limited in application to adults so a minor victim of sex trafficking could be charged with prostitution.
+Victim services statutes do not expressly identify a CSEC victim as a victim and no protective provisions are statutorily mandated for CSEC victims, leaving open the possibility that victims are detained as delinquents and denied services due to misidentification.
+However, a victim found to be abused or neglected-defined to include a victim of the crime of sexual performance by children but not human trafficking or other CSEC crimes-might receive protection through child protective services.
 Also, the definition of "person responsible for the child's welfare" is not limited to those with legal custody of the child and includes "any member of the child's household," making the term broad enough to potentially include a trafficker and therefore allow for child welfare intervention.
 While CSEC victims would likely be eligible for state crime victims' compensation, several eligibility criteria may limit their ability to recover, including reduction due to contributory misconduct and a requirement to file a claim within one year unless "the interests of justice so require."
-Victimfriendly court procedures may be available to certain child victims of a classified "sex offense," including the "rape shield" law to reduce the trauma of cross- examination for testifying victims.
+Victim-friendly court procedures may be available to certain child victims of a classified "sex offense," including the "rape shield" law to reduce the trauma of cross- examination for testifying victims.
 Victims of the crime of corruption or solicitation of minors are eligible for these protections, but other CSEC victims must have the crime filed as a sex offense to access these protections.
-Juvenile delinquency adjudications are only retained until 10 years after expiration of the final order or 10 years after the minor reaches 18.
+Victims with juvenile delinquency adjudication records as a result of their trafficking must wait 10 years after expiration of the final order or 10 years after reaching 18 for expungement, while those with unruly child adjudications may expunge the record one year after turning 18.
 Restitution to victims is a mandatory part of sentencing for human trafficking convictions, and restitution for pecuniary damages is available in all CSEC convictions.
 Civil remedies are not expressly provided for CSEC victims, unless they are also victims of racketeering.
 North Dakota has a three year statute of limitations for criminal actions, which can be lengthened in certain cases including corruption or solicitation of minors, but not for human trafficking or other CSEC crimes.
 The statute of limitations for civil actions does not begin to run until the minor reaches 18.